-Columbia Health (http://health.columbia.edu/) recommends that students receive all routine childhood vaccinations, an updated tetanus booster, vaccination for Hepatitis B (three-dose series), and varicella (chicken pox).
-These vaccines are available at Columbia Health (http://health.columbia.edu/) Medical Services.
+Columbia Health recommends that students receive all routine childhood vaccinations, an updated tetanus booster, vaccination for Hepatitis B (three-dose series), and varicella (chicken pox).
+These vaccines are available at Columbia Health Medical Services.

-Students who have paid the Columbia Health and Related Services Fee are not charged for the following vaccines when administered at Columbia Health Medical Services:
+Students who have paid the Columbia Health & Related Services Fee are not charged for the following vaccines when administered at Columbia Health Medical Services:

 - 1. Measles, Mumps and Rubella (MMR);

 - 2. Hepatitis A;

 - 3. Hepatitis B;

 - 4. Hepatitis Combination A and B;

-- 5. Influenza:
+- 5. Influenza;

 - 6. Meningococcal Meningitis;

 - 7. Pneumococcal (if clinically indicated);

 - 8. Tetanus-Diphtheria;

 - 9. Tetanus-Diphtheria-Pertussis;

 - 10. Varicella